three-types/three-ts-types/CONTRIBUTING.md

 1. Fork and clone the repo
 2. Run `yarn install` to install dependencies
-3. Create a branch for your PR with `git checkout -b pr-type/issue-number-your-branch-name beta
+3. Create a branch for your PR with `git checkout -b pr-type/issue-number-your-branch-name`
 4. Let's get cooking! 👨🏻‍🍳🥓

 ## Commit Guidelines